microsoftgraph/msgraph-sdk-powershell/src/Sites/Sites/docs/v1.0-beta/Microsoft.Graph.Sites.md

 Create new navigation property to webParts for groups

 ### [New-MgGroupSitePermission](New-MgGroupSitePermission.md)
-Create a new permission object on a site.
+Create new navigation property to permissions for groups

 ### [New-MgGroupSiteTermStoreGroup](New-MgGroupSiteTermStoreGroup.md)
-Create a new group object.
+Create new navigation property to groups for groups

 ### [New-MgGroupSiteTermStoreGroupSet](New-MgGroupSiteTermStoreGroupSet.md)
 Create new navigation property to sets for groups

 ### [New-MgGroupSiteTermStoreGroupSetChild](New-MgGroupSiteTermStoreGroupSetChild.md)
-Create a new term object.
+Create new navigation property to children for groups

 ### [New-MgGroupSiteTermStoreGroupSetRelation](New-MgGroupSiteTermStoreGroupSetRelation.md)
 Create new navigation property to relations for groups